hasboeuf/louisbread/README.md

 * For a miche:

     * Take a piece of dough
-    * Spread it with your finger to have a rectangle
+    * Spread it with your finger to make a rectangle
-    * Fold it in its lenght
+    * Fold it along its length
-    * Fold it in its width
+    * Fold it along its width
-    * Lightly tap to seal the dough
+    * Slightly tap to seal the dough
     * Put it on the oven plate

 ![faconnage_4][faconnage_4]